VectorSpaceLab/EditScore/README.md

 ---

 ## 📊 Benchmark Your Image-Editing Reward Model
-We provide an evaluation script to benchmark models on **EditReward-Bench**.
+We provide an evaluation script to benchmark reward models on **EditReward-Bench**.
 To evaluate your own custom reward model, simply create a scorer class with a similar interface and update the script.
 ```bash
 # This script will evaluate the default EditScore model on the benchmark
 bash evaluate.sh